datudar/data-prep-pipeline/README.md

  3. feature engineering
  4. transformation

+The data is intentionally imbalanced (i.e., few samples where y=1), so data is first "upsampled" before it is run through the pipeline.
 After the data has been upsampled and fed through pipeline, the final data will contain thirteen samples with sixteen feature columns.
-The output, y and X, can then be fed directly into machine learning library fo your choosing, such as Scikit-learn.
+The output, y and X, can then be fed directly into a machine learning library such as Scikit-learn.

 ### Binary features